 - You cause your spouse to engage in prostitution by force

 If you are arrested for pimping or pandering in the state, you could be charged with a class 5 felony, which is punishable by up to two years in state prison.
 If you have enticed another to work in a prostitution house, you would face a class 6 felony charge—which is punishable by one-third of a year in jail.

 It may be possible to mitigate your charges, dismiss your charges, or minimize the amount of jail time you face, if any.

 We understand just how damaging a sex crime conviction can be, so you can trust that we will fight tirelessly to protect your rights.
-Don’t wait to call Suzuki Law Offices, L.L.C.
+Don’t wait to call Suzuki Law Offices.
 When your future is on the line, you have no time to waste!